Vic Reeves Big Night Out: Graham Lister

-Played by Bob in a black curly wig, brown mac and horn-rimmed glasses, Lister is described as an acquaintance and admirer of "doctors, dentists and architects".
-He is Reeves' arch-rival and sour-lipped foil who each week would enter the "Novelty Island" segment of the show with increasingly pathetic acts.
+Played by Bob in a black curly wig, brown mac and horn-rimmed glasses, Graham Lister is described as an acquaintance and admirer of "doctors, dentists and architects".
+He is Vic's arch-rival and sour-lipped foil who each week would enter the "Novelty Island" segment of the show with increasingly pathetic acts.
 He would then share a heated argument with Vic (whom he regularly referred to as "The Fop").
 Arguably his most memorable act was "Lard for Laughs" where he dropped lard onto a pile of salt, then pushed a block of lard through a breakfast cereal packet with the face of "pop star" Mickey Rourke on it.
 Lister would eventually win the contest with the 'act' of presenting a 'Refreshing cool jug of orange juice" but still kept returning to feature on the show.
 He would eventually become so popular that by the second series sections of the audience would unprompted chant his name whenever he appeared.
-In the final episode Lister was forced by Vic to admit he is a 'talentless, worthless, embittered sex criminal'.
+In the final episode Lister was forced by Vic to admit he is a "talentless, worthless, embittered sex criminal".